 Get rid of your nights out, your alcohol, your Target trips, and shopping of any kind.
-See how much you really need to live on.
-The goal of this month is to realize what your true living expenses are compared to what you believe your living expenses are.
+See how much money you need to cover your necessary expenses.
+The goal of this month is to realize what your living expenses in comparison to what you believe your living expenses are.

 time = 1 month

-You will likely be excited by this challenge, feeling great, and saving money.
-However, after the month period, you might get sick of it.
+You will likely be excited by this challenge, feeling great, and saving money at first.
+However, after the month, you might get sick of it.
 You might want to slip back to your old ways but you can't.
-This is where you are entering the evaluation period.
+After a month, you have entered the evaluation period.
 Here are things to look for:

-What are you really missing?
-Is there one event or activity you find yourself constantly thinking about?
+What are you missing?
+Is there one event or activity you find yourself always thinking about?

 Are there things you thought you would miss but don't?

-The goal of the evaluation period is finding out what is actually important to you.
-You might realize that your priority list isn't what you thought it was and you can live off a lot less than originally believed.
+The goal of the evaluation period is finding out what is important to you.
+You might realize that your priority list isn't what you thought it was and you can live off a lot less than initially believed.
 At the end of this period, you will make a list of the top 3 most important things you would like to integrate back into your life.
-This leads us to the operating phase.
+Next is the operating phase.

 time = 1 month

-The final month of thsi challenge you will be integrating things you originally took out and will start operating at your new normal.
-This is when you get to really notice the overall lifestyle change.
-You have now lived long enough on a tight budget to notice the things you truly miss and the things you don't.
+The final month of this challenge you will be integrating things you initially took out and will start operating at your new normal.
+The operation phase is when you get to notice the overall lifestyle change.
+You have now lived long enough on a tight budget to see the things you genuinely miss and the things you don't.
 Things to look for: